destructive-research/cinch-nmap/README.md

-# Down for everyone or just me? plugin
+# Nmap IRC front end  plugin

 This plugin uses nmap port scanner to check on open/closed ports on target hosts.